widelang/draft/README.md

 .Talker <
   ::(A, B) {
-    B.smallTalk(): B.., -- just change the Accessor A.bigTalk(): A... -- just change the Accessor
+    B.smallTalk(): B.., -- just change the Accessor A.bigTalk(): A! -- just change the Accessor
   }
 />
 ```